prajotsurey/reddit-server/README.md

-# reddit clone server built with Typescript, Apollo-express-server, PostgreSQL and Graphql
+# Reddit clone server built with Typescript, Apollo-express-server, PostgreSQL and Graphql

 This server is the backend for a [fullstack reddit clone](https://reddit-client-nu.vercel.app/).